Embedding a Trained Neural Network in GAMSPy#

 This takes a couple of seconds to solve, after which we can investigate:

-You can see that the model chose to confuse the original digit with digit 3.
+You can see that the model assigned a higher likelihood to digit 2 than digit 7.
 However, it’s always beneficial to visually inspect the perturbed image and verify that the network indeed misclassifies it.

 noise_data = noise.toDense()